 #9 Updated by Mérour Xavier about 8 years ago

 If XSLT is widely used in current CSW connector, according to what you said Bruno, it's still relevant to work on CSW refactoring to move from XSLT to JDOM I guess.

 I am just not sure to see exactly the gain moving to JDOM when talking - strictly - about performance.

-#10 Updated by Magoni Bruno almost 8 years ago
+#10 Updated by Magoni Bruno about 8 years ago

 Before refactoring, PROXY was building dynamically the XSL file to finally apply it on XML content sended back by distant OGC service.

 After refactoring, PROXY is directly manipulating XML content with JDOM API.
 This way to do is much more convenient for manipulating XML node (source code is more readable and it's very time saver when adding new XML node transformation) and offers much performance during XSL transformation (JDOM manipualtion is faster than XSL transformation and we don't need anymore to prebuild dynamically an XSL content).

 Hope it helps understanding the difference between XSL and JDOM :-)